Thorough Review

-For this vital step we complete a thorough review of the information provided to us.
+For this vital step we complete a thorough review of the information provided to us to ensure the eviction process is smooth.

 Based on the information provided to us, we will advise on any issues that need to be resolved to minimise risk and ensure a valid notice is served.